 4 men arrested for mobile phone contract scams

-SINGAPORE: Four men aged between 19 and 20 were arrested for a series of mobile phone contract scams, said the police in a news release on Friday (Mar 16).
+SINGAPORE: Four men aged between 19 and 20 have been arrested for a series of mobile phone contract scams, said the police in a news release on Friday (Mar 16).

 Following ground inquiries, officers from the Bedok Police Division identified the suspects and arrested them on Wednesday.
 Preliminary investigations also revealed that about 10 victims are believed to have been cheated by the four men.

-Investigations into all the suspects are ongoing.
+Investigations are ongoing.
 If found guilty, the men face a maximum of 10 years’ jail and a fine.

-For more information on scams, the police advised members of the public to visit the Scam Alert website or call the Anti-Scam Hotline at 1800-722-6688.
+For more information on scams, visit the Scam Alert website or call the Anti-Scam Hotline at 1800-722-6688.